Aircloak/aircloak/air/docs/content/sql/restrictions.md

 ```

 In this case the columns `uid` and `last_name` are isolating, while the column `first_name` is not.
 The status of the
-`email` column is not known yet, so it will be treated as isolating until its analysis is complete.
+`email` column is not yet known, so it will be treated as isolating until its analysis is complete.